grpennycook@gmail.com / gordon.pennycook@cornell.edu

 Background and Education

 I completed my Bachelor of Arts (Hons) degree in 2009 under the supervision of Dr. Valerie Thompson at the University of Saskatchewan (Canada).
 In 2010, I moved to the University of Waterloo (also Canada) to work with Dr. Jonathan Fugelsang and Dr. Derek Koehler, receiving a Master of Arts degree in 2011 and a PhD in 2016.
 I then completed a two-year Banting Postdoctoral Fellow at Yale University (Department of Psychology) with Dr. David Rand and taught at the Yale School of Management with Dr. Shane Frederick.
+I was an Assistant and then Associate Professor at the University of Regina from 2018-2023.
+I then moved to Cornell and took an Associate Professor position.

 I grew up in Carrot River, a lovely but remote* town of ~1,200 in Saskatchewan, Canada. [*Closest Walmart is ~2 hours away]